Tracy man arrested for alleged homicide connection

 (FOX40.COM) — A man was arrested Friday for an alleged connection to a July homicide, according to the Tracy Police Department.

-Officials reported that at around 9:30 p.m. on July 21 the Tracy Police Department responded to a report of a person shot in the 3000 block of Elsinore Drive.
-Upon their arrival, patrol officers located two men with life threatening gunshot wounds.
+Officials reported that at around 9:30 p.m. on June 23, the Tracy Police Department responded to a report of a person shot in the 3000 block of Elsinore Drive.
+Upon their arrival, patrol officers located two men with life-threatening gunshot wounds.
 Both were taken to area hospitals, but one died.
 The second male is expected to survive.

 Initial information obtained by investigators led them to the suspect’s house in the 2900 block